Bilateral Endoprosthetic Surgery of Hip and Knee

 Important:

-, just because two prostheses were implanted simultaneously.
-Decisive factors are:
+negatively, just because two prostheses were implanted simultaneously.
+The decisive factors are:

 - Implant quality